-You can also clean your hands with alcohol-based hand sanitizers.
-After applying the gel or foam rub your hands together until it is dry.
-This is an easy way to clean hands as long as your hands are not visibly dirty.
-Wash hands with soap and water if hands are visibly dirty.
+If soap and water are not available, use an alcohol-based hand sanitizer.
+After applying the gel or foam rub your hands together until they are dry.
+This is an easy way to clean your hands as long as they are not visibly dirty.

 How can you wash your baby’s hands?

-- Wash with soap and a warm, wet, fresh towel, and use either a cloth or paper towel.
+- Wash with plain soap and a warm, wet, fresh towel (either cloth or paper).